NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --allow-borderline-data
-    In regions where some image portions have only a mix of low-light and shadow data, give more weight to such data.
+    In regions where some image portions have only a mix of low-light and shadow data, do not let the blending weights decay to 0 at the lit boundary.
 This noticeably improves the level of detail.
-This weighing scheme assumes the DEM heights change little as result of SfS.
-The ``sfs_blend`` (:numref:`sfs_blend`) tool may need to be
-    used to further tune the permanently shadowed areas.
+The ``sfs_blend`` (:numref:`sfs_blend`) tool may need to be used to further tune the permanently shadowed areas.
 See an illustration in :numref:`sfs_borderline`.